A Techno-Economic Framework for Cost Modeling and Revenue Opportunities in Open and Programmable AI-RAN: Scenario-Based Evaluation

 Figure~\ref{fig:gpu_dim0} illustrates the hourly \gls{gpu} allocation at deployment ($w=0$) under both dimensioning strategies, when considering the NVIDIA Aerial deployment.
 In Scenario~1 (top panel), the cluster is sized to cover the weekly busy-hour peak, so little surplus remains for the \gls{llm} tenant; inference revenue is thus limited to hours when the \gls{ran} load is low.
 In Scenario~2 (bottom panel), the cluster is provisioned for end-of-horizon demand.
 At $w=0$, \gls{ran} traffic is well below the dimensioning point, so the workload occupies only a fraction of the deployed capacity at any hour, and the surplus $G_\mathrm{free}(0,h)$ is large---particularly during off-peak hours.
 As $w$ increases toward $w_\mathrm{dim}$, \gls{ran} demand absorbs a growing share of this surplus, progressively reducing the headroom available for \gls{ai} tenants.

 In order to evaluate the weekly-averaged GPU allocation, we define $\hat{G}(w)=1/168\cdot\sum_h{G}(w,h)$, where 168 is the number of hours in a week. $\hat{G}(w)$ is traced for both \gls{llm} and \gls{ran} in Figure~\ref{fig:gpu_allocation_trend} across the full 10-year horizon.
-In Scenario~1, \gls{ran} demand is constant and consumes on average 15~\glspl{gpu} throughout; \gls{llm} demand grows until it saturates the excess capacity after roughly four years, then plateaus at approximately 33~\glspl{gpu}.
+In Scenario~1, \gls{ran} demand is constant and consumes on average 15~\glspl{gpu} throughout.
 In Scenario~2, the dynamics are richer.
 At deployment, the \gls{ran} workload occupies about 15~\glspl{gpu}; as traffic grows at 20\%/year, its allocation rises to roughly 100~\glspl{gpu} by the end of the horizon.

 For the \gls{llm} metric, different values of $\rho_{dens}$ are explored, as there is still no consensus of what this ratio is and will be.
 The first one ($\rho_{dens}=3$) has been estimated by Gundlach et Al, based on the price reduction\cite{gundlach2025price}, while the second one ($\rho_{dens}=12.87$) has been estimated by \cite{xiao2025densing} by fitting a exponential model on the performance of different \glspl{llm}.
 The $\rho_\mathrm{dens}$ parameter significantly modulates both the peak allocation and its timing.
 Under $\rho_\mathrm{dens}=3$, slower performance densification translates into a steeper demand curve: in Scenario~2, the \gls{llm} allocation reaches approximately 190~\glspl{gpu} as early as year two and a half, before declining as the \gls{ran} workload progressively absorbs the shared capacity.
 With $\rho_\mathrm{dens}=12.87$, efficiency gains more effectively offset demand growth, keeping the peak near 122~\glspl{gpu} around year five and producing a gentler subsequent decline.
 In Scenario~1, the contrast manifests in the rate of saturation rather than the ceiling: the low-densification case fills the available excess capacity in roughly two years, while the high-densification case approaches the same ceiling only gradually over the full ten-year horizon.